 Core Inflation Rate in Sweden averaged 2.44 percent from 1988 until 2021, reaching an all time high of 12.70 percent in February of 1991 and a record low of -0.40 percent in April of 2020.
 This page provides - Sweden Core Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sweden Consumer Price Index with a Fixed Interest Rate (CPIF) YoY - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Core Inflation Rate in Sweden is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in Sweden to stand at 2.10 in 12 months time.
-In the long-term, the Sweden Consumer Price Index with a Fixed Interest Rate (CPIF) YoY is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Core Inflation Rate in Sweden is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Consumer Price Index with a Fixed Interest Rate (CPIF) YoY is projected to trend around 1.80 percent in 2023, according to our econometric models.